On the stability of the secular evolution of the planar Sun-Jupiter-Saturn-Uranus system: Stability of the secular Hamiltonian model

 It is well known that (under mild assumptions on the quadratic part of the Hamiltonian which are satisfied in our case) one can find a linear canonical transformation $(\vet{\csi},\vet{\eta})=\Dscr(\vet{x},\vet{y})$ which diagonalizes the quadratic part of the Hamiltonian, so that we may write $\Hscr^{({\rm sec})}$ in the new coordinates as

-where $\omega_j$ are the secular frequencies in the small oscillations limit and $H_{2s}^{(0)}$ is a homogeneous polynomial of degree $2s+2$ in $(\vet{x},\vet{y})\,$.
-The calculated values of $(\omega_1,\omega_2,\omega_3)$ in our case are reported in Table~\ref{tab:freq_condiniz_sec_2D_SJSU}.
+where $\nu_j$ are the secular frequencies in the small oscillations limit and $H_{2s}^{(0)}$ is a homogeneous polynomial of degree $2s+2$ in $(\vet{x},\vet{y})\,$.
+The calculated values of $(\nu_1,\nu_2,\nu_3)$ in our case are reported in Table~\ref{tab:freq_condiniz_sec_2D_SJSU}.

 Thus, we are led to study the stability of the equilibrium for the Hamiltonian~(\ref{Ham^0}).
-As remarked in the introduction, perpetual stability in a neighbourhood of the equilibrium is assured in our case by Dirichlet's theorem because all frequencies have the same sign, that is negative in our case.
-Actually, a very rough evaluation of the size of the stability neighbourhood gives a value about $0.6$ times the distance (from the origin) of the actual initial data of the planets.
+As remarked in the introduction, perpetual stability in a neighborhood of the equilibrium is ensured by applying Dirichlet's theorem.
+We can do it in two ways.
+Since all frequencies have the same sign (that is negative in our case), we can use $H^{(0)}$ as Lyapunov function; actually, a very rough evaluation of the size of the stability neighborhood gives us a value of the radius that is about $0.6$ times the distance (from the origin) of the actual initial data of the planets.
 Such an estimate should certainly be improved by a more accurate calculation, i.e., by determining the stationary points of a function in 6 variables.
-However, we emphasize that our model is just a planar approximation of the true problem.
-If, for instance, one considers the spatial secular problem then the secular frequencies of the nodes have a positive sign, so that Dirichlet's theory does not apply any more.
-Thus, we think it is more interesting to investigate the stability of the equilibrium into the light of Nekhoroshev's theory.
+A second alternative approach focuses on the constant of motion related to the total angular momentum.
+In fact, $A=\sum_{j=1}^{3}(\csi_j^2+\eta_j^2)/2$ is a first integral for the initial Hamiltonian $F(\vet{\Lambda},\vet{\lambda},\vet{\csi},\vet{\eta})$ described in~(\ref{Ham-iniz-Poincare-var}).
+Thus, one can use as Lyapunov function the average of the angular momentum $A\,$, when it is expressed as a function of the new secular canonical coordinates $(\vet{x},\vet{y})$.
+However, we emphasize that the Dirichlet theory does not apply to a complete planetary system, that is not averaged with respect to the mean motion angles.
+Thus, as said in the introduction, we think it is more interesting to investigate the stability of the equilibrium in the light of Nekhoroshev theory, in view of its possible extension to more refined models.